Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Related Works

-\textbf{Supervised Equivariant Networks}: EPN~\cite{chen2021equivariant} and E$^2$PN~\cite{zhu2023e2pn} introduce SE(3)-equivariant architectures designed for point cloud analysis under supervised learning.
+EPN~\cite{chen2021equivariant} and E$^2$PN~\cite{zhu2023e2pn} introduce SE(3)-equivariant architectures designed for point cloud analysis under supervised learning.
 EPN builds on KPConv~\cite{thomas2019kpconv} by incorporating group convolutions over discretized SO(3) to achieve rotation equivariance, while E$^2$PN~\cite{zhu2023e2pn} improves efficiency by using quotient representations on $S^2 \times \mathbb{R}^3$ with a permutation layer to recover full rotational structure.
 These models show strong performance on classification and relative pose estimation tasks but rely on labeled data.
 Additionally, Vector Neurons~\cite{deng2021vector} represent another notable class of SO(3)-equivariant networks, using vector-valued features that transform linearly under rotation.
 EquivReg~\cite{zhu2022correspondence} leverages Vector Neurons for correspondence-free point cloud registration, solving for relative rotations in closed-form within the equivariant feature space.
-Our method instead leverages the properties of equivariance as a self-supervisory signal for representation learning with a non-equivariant backbone, allowing for flexible training without labeled data while still benefiting from transformation-aware learning.
-We compare against these supervised baselines to highlight the advantages of our self-supervised framework.
+Our method, by contrast, leverages equivariance as a self-supervisory signal for representation learning with a non-equivariant backbone.
+This enables training without labeled data while still retaining the benefits of transformation-aware learning.
+We compare against supervised baselines to demonstrate the advantages of our self-supervised framework.